-The Company relies upon North Carolina for a significant portion of its premiums and profitability.
+The Company relies upon the North Carolina market for a significant portion of its profitability and premiums.
 Changes in the economic or regulatory environments in North Carolina could have an adverse impact on the Company.

-North Carolina is the largest source of premium revenue for the title insurance subsidiaries and, in 2012, represented approximately 30.6% of total premiums earned by the Company.
+North Carolina is the largest source of premium revenue for the Company's title insurance subsidiaries and, in 2013, represented approximately 27.4% of total premiums earned by the Company.
+Because a significant portion of North Carolina premiums originate from the home or branch offices as opposed to agents, the North Carolina market is responsible for a significant portion of the Company's profitability.
 A decrease in the level of real estate activity in North Carolina driven either by depressed economic conditions, changes in regulatory environments or other factors that could influence demand, could have a disproportionately negative impact on the Company's financial results.